 • Change your plan at any time from a line of credit, cash out, monthly checks, or a combination (depending on what remains.)
 The remaining Line of credit grows each month at half percent over the current interest rate.

 • The HECM Line of Credit (LOC) option has many advantages for the borrower.
 First, the line of credit grows over time at the SAME EXACT rate as the interest rate on the loan.
-If you let the line sit there untouched for say five or ten years, it will be substantially larger at the end and ready for you to use.
-You are not charged interest as it's not considered interest but a growth rate.
-Also, the line of credit cannot be cancelled by the lender.
-You also do not have to qualify with a particular credit rating in order to get a HECM or qualify for the line of credit.
-While there is a financial assessment in order to ascertain if you can pay your taxes and homeowner's, there is no requirement to have a particular credit rating.
-I find this line of credit feature to be a tremendous benefit for those who choose monthly stipends and also a line of credit.
+If you allow the line of credit to remain untouched for five or ten years, the line will be substantially larger at the end of that period at which time you can tap into some or all of the line of credit.
+The line of credit cannot be cancelled by the lender.
+You also do not have to qualify with a particular credit rating in order to get a HECM or to qualify for the line of credit.
+While there is a financial assessment in order to ascertain if you can pay your taxes and homeowner's insurance, there is no requirement to have a particular credit score.

 • A great option for seniors wanting to remain in familiar surroundings and in the same community where they've lived for years.